History of Scouting in Ireland

 The above image appeared on the cover with the caption Sounding the alarm which brought the 6th South Dublin (Leeson Park) Troop speeding to the rescue of a burning aeroplane.
 For the prompt and resourceful assistance of its members, this troop has been awarded the Silver Cross by Imperial Headquarters.

 The account of the heroic rescue continues inside the magazine.
-Hard by the camp of the 6th South Dublin (Leeson Park) Troop at Laytown, Co.
+Near by the camp of the 6th South Dublin (Leeson Park) Troop at Laytown, Co.
 Meath, was the Gormanston Aerodrome.

 Many a time the Scouts had enjoyed watching wonderful exhibitions of flight.